Ignacio Tiznado-Aitken, Ph.D.

 I hold a Ph.D. in transportation engineering from the Pontificia Universidad Católica de Chile (PUC).
 During 2018-2019, I was a postgraduate researcher at the Institute for Transport Studies, University of Leeds.
 During 2020-2021, I worked as a postdoctoral researcher at the Center for Sustainable Urban Development (CEDEUS).

-Since 2021, I’ve worked as a postdoctoral fellow at the Department of Human Geography, University of Toronto.
-I’ve worked as the research coordinator of the Suburban Mobilities Cluster (SuMo) and Mobilizing Justice Partnership (MJ).
-Currently, I’m the Acting Director of the Mobilizing Justice Partnership.
+From 2021 to 2024, I worked as a postdoctoral fellow at the Department of Human Geography, University of Toronto.
+I worked as the research coordinator of the Suburban Mobilities Cluster (SuMo) and Mobilizing Justice Partnership (MJ), and I served as Acting Director of MJ from January to July 2024.

 PXL_20220321_204011887 (2)